MKamil99/Pogodynka/README.md

 * Glide 4.11.0 - library responsible for displaying pictures with given url,
 * Play-Services-Location 18.0.0 - library responsible for using GPS,
 * Material 1.3.0 - library responsible for using Material Design components,
-* Navigation 2.3.5 - library responsible for moving between the fragments.
+* Navigation 2.3.5 - library responsible for moving between the fragments,
+* Room 2.3.0 - library responsible for storing weather data locally.

 ### How to compile it?
 WeatherApp uses REST API with API KEY.
 If you just want to test it on your mobile phone, you can download an .apk